-Is it possible for two individuals to fall in love by asking each other an organized set of fall in love questions?
+Is it possible for two individuals to fall in love by asking each other an organized set of fall-in-love questions?
 That’s the basis of the famous “fall in love questions that lead to love” experiment, which was made famous by a viral essay that was based on a real psychological study on how closeness develops.

 People are already taking the survey on first dates, and marriage therapists recommend it to couples who want to reconnect emotionally.
-Here’s how the science behind the fall in love questions works.
+Here’s how the science behind the fall-in-love questions works.

-The so-called 36 fall in love questions were created in the 1990s by psychologists Arthur Aron, Ph.D., Elaine Aron, Ph.D., and other academics to determine if two strangers might form an intimate bond by asking one other a series of increasingly personal questions.
 The experiment gained a lot of traction after Mandy Len Catron wrote an essay for the New York Times Modern Love column in 2015 about her experience trying the questions with a friend who later became her husband.
 The following is a list of questions to help you fall in love.

 Set I